acsylla/acsylla/README.md

 pip install acsylla
 ```

-#### ⚠️ We removed support for Python 3.7, but you still build this driver for that version.

 ### Build your own package
 You can build your own package for any supported python version for ***x86_64*** and ***aarch64*** Linux.